MarcocciaAndrea/Euklid/README.md

    <img src="./images/nasdaq_roc_lstm.png" width="30%" height=250 />
 </p>

 The confusion matrices offer deeper insights into the predictive behavior of our models on a more granular level.
-The model has shown a conservative behavior in market entry decisions for IBM - entering the market only 19 times, slightly less conservative for Amazon, and considerably aggressive for Nasdaq.
+For instance, the model has shown a conservative behavior in market entry decisions for IBM - entering the market only 19 times, slightly less conservative for Amazon, and considerably aggressive for Nasdaq.

 <p align="center">
    <img src="./images/cm_amazon_lstm.png" width="30%" height=250 />